by: The CI&T Team

 Not the “who,” the “what.”

 In 2005, the same Don Norman published an article titled “Human-Centered Design Considered Harmful.”
 In the article, and in a follow-up, he challenged the idea that asking users what they want and giving it to them was the right way to approach design.
-Norman proposed Activity Centered Design, or ACD, as an extension and expansion to UCD.
+Norman proposed Activity-Centered Design, or ACD, as an extension and expansion to UCD.

 The thesis was that UCD, and in particular the way it had come to be practiced, had become too narrow and focused on individual differences and wants for specific screens and interfaces.
 As a result, it lost the larger context of interruptions, ill-formed goals, conflicting motivations, and unexpected conditions or needs.
-ACD represents not a refutation of the empathy and dedication to user value that are at the heart of UCD, but an extension of it that addresses the things that UCD overlooks.
+ACD represents not a refutation of the empathy and dedication to user value that is at the heart of UCD, but an extension of it that addresses the things that UCD overlooks.

 Activity-Centered Design, or ACD, focuses not on the different demographics, psychology, and technology skills of individual users, but on the context and composition of activities – or collections of tasks, goals, rules, and tools that group together.
 Is this a step backward towards more task-based design?
 Not really – because activities are more than just tasks.
 Whereas a task might be “send an email,” it might be part of a larger activity, say, “keep up with correspondence,” which also includes reading new mail, figuring out who really needs to hear from you, and updating your contact list.